goatonabicycle/this-is-on-ampwall/README.md

 > A simple extension that shows a banner on Bandcamp pages if the artist you're looking at is also on Ampwall.

+This is *not* an official Ampwall product and I am not a part of their development team!
+You should definitely checkout their website though! -> [http://ampwall.com](http://ampwall.com)

 ## This project uses

 - Extension.js for the extension framework